SaitejaNagishetty/Kalvium_backend_SRMIST_RA2011003010561/README.md

         Kalvium_backend_SRMIST_RA2011003010561 / backend / server.js

-I developed a server capable of processing mathematical operations transmitted via URL.
+I developed an express server capable of processing mathematical operations transmitted via URL.
 It has the added functionality of preserving a history of the last 20 operations executed on the server.
 Operating on localhost:3000, the server can handle an array of mathematical operations, demonstrated through endpoints such as /5/plus/3, which would yield a JSON response like {question: "5+3", answer: 8}.